westerndevs/western-devs-website/_posts/2015-08-23-using-azure-arm-to-deploy-a-docker-container.markdown

   * git clone https://github.com/westerndevs/western-devs-website.git
   * cd western-devs-website
   * git checkout [branchName]
-  * sed –i s/www.westerndevs.com/[VmDns].westus.cloudapp.azure.com:4000/g _config.yml
+  * sed â€“i s/www.westerndevs.com/[VmDns].westus.cloudapp.azure.com:4000/g _config.yml
   * bundle install
-  * jekyll serve –host 0.0.0.0 –force_polling
+  * jekyll serve â€“host 0.0.0.0 â€“force_polling

-This will grab the github repo in to the docker container, checkout our branch that we want to test (the branch name is passed as a parameter into the ARM template as we’ll see below in the Powershell), update the _config.yml file (which is a config file Jekyll uses) to replace the public url with the URL for our Azure VM (so when we test the site, the links all point to the same testing site URL), use bundle to install all our gems, then fire up Jekyll to run our site.
+This will grab the github repo in to the docker container, checkout our branch that we want to test (the branch name is passed as a parameter into the ARM template as weâ€™ll see below in the Powershell), update the _config.yml file (which is a config file Jekyll uses) to replace the public url with the URL for our Azure VM (so when we test the site, the links all point to the same testing site URL), use bundle to install all our gems, then fire up Jekyll to run our site.

 Now that we have a JSON file that describes our Azure Resources, we need a way to deploy this.
 This is a simple bit of PowerShell.
-My goal here was to make this as simple as possible for somebody to use, even if they aren’t comfortable with PowerShell/Azure/Docker/Linux/Jekyll/etc.  It’s as simple as running the PS1, being prompted for 4 things (new resource group name, github branch name, azure login, azure subscription), then waiting ~10 mins for Azure to do it’s thing.
+My goal here was to make this as simple as possible for somebody to use, even if they arenâ€™t comfortable with PowerShell/Azure/Docker/Linux/Jekyll/etc.  Itâ€™s as simple as running the PS1, being prompted for 4 things (new resource group name, github branch name, azure login, azure subscription), then waiting ~10 mins for Azure to do itâ€™s thing.

 {% highlight powershell %}
 $EnvName = Read-Host "Name for Azure Resource Group (must be globally unique)?"